 - Create multi-part videos.
 Keep your viewers coming back for more with multiple short videos in a series.
-Since longer videos tend to not perform as well, break up your videos into smaller bits that are a complete thought but that are also complemented by follow-up videos.
+Since longer videos tend to not perform as well, break up your videos into smaller bits that are a complete thought, but that are also complemented by follow-up videos.

 - Optimize your videos.
-Always give your video files a proper name that includes keywords and that is readable by humans.
-When you upload a video pin to Pinterest, always give it a title, description, alt text, and a link.
+Always give your video files a proper name that includes keywords, and that is readable by humans.
+When you upload a video pin to Pinterest, always give it a title, description, alt text, and link.
 Do your best to include keywords in these text fields as well to increase discoverability.

-- Stick to the Pinterest specified video specs.
+- Stick to the Pinterest-specified video specs.
 Repurposing content you’ve posted on Instagram or TikTok is a great idea, but be sure your videos always follow the Pinterest specs before posting.
 If your video gets cut off in someone’s feed, it won’t have the impact you want, which won’t do much for your brand on Pinterest.

 - Stay consistent.
 Aim to post a new pin at least once a week to keep your audience engaged.
 You can make content ahead of time and schedule it so that you don’t ever feel like you’re falling behind.

 - Check out the competition.
 Take a look at what your competitors are posting and make note of what content seems to perform well for them.
-Use this to get ideas of video content to try out.
+Use this to get ideas for video content to try out.
 Give it your own unique twist, of course, but don’t be afraid to look at what your competitors are doing.